QuantumMaterialsModelling/AiSurf-Automated-Identification-of-Surface-images/README.md

 - **noctavelayers**: the number of layers in each octave.
 The number of octaves is computed automatically from the image resolution. *Default: 8*.

 [*Keypoint filtering*] <br>
-These are thresholds to filter out [keypoints](https://paperswithcode.com/task/keypoint-detection) ("kp") that could cause issues in the lattice identification process, in units of the median keypoint size.
+These are thresholds to filter out [keypoints](https://paperswithcode.com/task/keypoint-detection) ("kp") that could cause issues in the lattice identification process, in units of the median keypoint diameter (here called *median*).
 - **size_threshold**: if kp_size > median*size_threshold or kp_size < median/size_threshold the keypoint is deleted. *Default: 2*;
 - **edge_threshold**: all keypoints that are closer than median\*edge_threshold to one border of the image are deleted. *Default: 1*.